Cravath, Swaine & Moore LLP

 Antony Ryan

 Antony L. Ryan handles a wide variety of litigation matters, focusing on securities litigation, accountants’ liability, M&A litigation and antitrust law.
-He regularly represents clients in federal and state courts around the country.
-Praised by his clients as “analytically exceptional,” “extremely intellectual, very smart and strategic,” and “a great leader and a consummate professional,” Mr. Ryan frequently leads his clients’ most challenging and business‑critical litigation.
-(Chambers USA)
+Known for his “creativity and mastery of the law,” he frequently leads challenging and business‑critical litigation in federal and state courts around the country.
+(Chambers USA) Praised by his clients as “analytically exceptional,” “extremely intellectual” and “a great leader,” Mr. Ryan is regularly recognized by leading industry publications.
+(Chambers USA) He has been named Benchmark Litigation’s “Securities Litigator of the Year,” selected by Lawdragon as a nationwide “Legend” and recognized to The Legal 500 Hall of Fame for his work in securities litigation.

 Christine Varney